xoocode/ass/README.md

-# ASS - Utility Library
+# ASSIST JS - Utility Library
 A simple utility library to streamline and simplify your JavaScript development process.

 ## Installation